mbarneyjr/Growth/README.md

 ## Technical details

 The game is built in Unity, and opens to the Unity Resolution Dialogue.
-It should work well for all resolutions and aspect ratios, even full screen.
+It should work well for resolutions above `800x600`.